2025 New York City FC season

-The 2025 New York City FC season is the club's 11th season in Major League Soccer (MLS), the top division of soccer in the United States.
-The club will play most of its home games at Yankee Stadium and several games at Citi Field.
+The 2025 New York City FC season was the club's 11th season in Major League Soccer (MLS), the top division of soccer in the United States.
+The club played most of its home games at Yankee Stadium and several games at Citi Field.
 NYCFC began their season on February 22 against Inter Miami CF in Florida; their first home match was on March 15 against the New England Revolution.